2021-22 data is available here

 Faculty with missing degree information are included in the tables but excluded from the graphs.

-Other information in this dataset includes information on pay basis, type of degree held and year of highest degree, date of hire, date tenure was granted and date of promotion to full professor (if applicable).
+This dataset also includes information on pay basis, type of degree held and year of highest degree, date of hire, date tenure was granted and date of promotion to full professor (if applicable).

 Note that this data is based on HRS (Human Resources System) and is complete through January.
 Any additions, subtractions, or changes to the faculty data in HRS since then will not be reflected in these tables and graphs.
-If you have any questions about the tables or graphs, or are interested in prior years, please contact Margaret Harrigan in the Office of Academic Planning and Institutional Research.
+If you have any questions about the tables or graphs, or are interested in prior years, please contact Allison La Tarte.

 Updated annually in February/March